pbund/blog2/content/posts/2022-12-31-Big-list-commands.md

 ---
-title: "Big List of Cisco/misc commands"
+title: "Big List of mostly Cisco commands"
 date: 2022-12-31T10:46:43-06:00
 draft: false
 ---

-This is a compendium of useful or interesting commands I’ve gathered over the years.
+This is a compendium of useful or interesting commands and tips I’ve gathered over the years.
 Mainly these apply to Cisco equipment, but there are a couple of Juniper and Linux commands.
+I almost always show example commands since my brain processes them better.

-Warning: Some of these command are dangerous, where they might brick your system if used.
+Warning: Some of these command are dangerous, where they might hose your system if used.
 Don’t come crying to me if this happens.
-I would google their usage before any relying on them for production systems.
+Research their usage before any relying on them for production systems.
 But largely they are more useful than dangerous.

 # H1

 not text 2

-## H2

-- list
-    - list
-- list

 # Useful commands
-- to activate serial controllers and interfaces, when they are first installed, especially with a multiflex t1 card, not a wic-1dsu-t1-v2 type card
+- To activate serial controllers and interfaces, when they are first installed, especially with a multiflex t1 card, not a wic-1dsu-t1-v2 type card
     - `card type t1 0 1` (example) will cause controllers to appear in config
     - `controller t1 0/1` > `channel-group 0 timeslots 1-24` will cause s0/1 interface to appear in config
 -	use ctrl-v or esc+q, then a ?,  to enter a ? in a CLI password